polterguy/phosphorusfive/plugins/p5.web/README.md

   src:text/plain
 ```

-... then you will see some statically created text instead.

-Notice, once you invoke *[p5.web.echo]* or *[p5.web.echo-file]*, then you cannot invoke it again.
+Uou will see some statically created text instead.
+Notice, once you invoke **[p5.web.echo]** or **[p5.web.echo-file]**, then you cannot invoke it again.
+This is because the implementation in .Net actually _"kills"_ the current thread.
 This means that if you want to dynamically build up your content,
-you have to build it first, and have *[p5.web.echo]* be the last piece of logic in your page.
-The *[p5.web.echo-file]* event will also throw an exception if the
+you have to build it first, and have **[p5.web.echo]** be the last piece of logic in your page.
+The **[p5.web.echo-file]** event will also throw an
-currently logged in user is not authorized to reading the file you supply to it.
+exception if the currently logged in user is not authorized to reading the file you supply to it.
+Both **[p5.web.echo]** and **[p5.web.echo-file]**

-Both *[p5.web.echo]* and *[p5.web.echo-file]* can optionally take expressions, leading to either one or more pieces of text, or one file.
+can optionally take expressions, leading to either one or more pieces of text, or one file.

-Creating web services, using *[p5.web.echo]*, which instead of returning HTML to the client, or returns some other piece of data, is quite easy using this
+Creating web services, using **[p5.web.echo]**, which instead of returning HTML to the client, or returns some other piece of data, is quite easy using this
 technique.

 Hint!
-You can return Hyperlambda to the client using the *[p5.web.echo]* event, since it will automatically convert whatever expression it is given to text, which
+You can return Hyperlambda to the client using the **[p5.web.echo]** event, since it will automatically convert whatever expression it is given to text, which
 allows you to return some sub-set of your tree to the caller.

 ### Getting the raw HTTP request

-You can also retrieve the "raw" HTTP request, by using the *[p5.web.request.get-body]* Active Event.
+You can also retrieve the raw HTTP request, by using the **[p5.web.request.get-body]** Active Event.
 This Active Event will return the raw HTTP request sent
 by the client, giving you complete access to it, to do whatever you wish with it.

-Hint!
 This is a quite useful feature of P5, since it allows you to create web service end-points, where you can for instance pass in Hyperlambda, or some
 other piece of machine readable type of request, which is intended to be used by machines and web services, instead of browser clients.
 If you wish to directly save the request, without first putting it into memory, you can save some memory and CPU cycles by directly saving the request
-body using the *[p5.web.request.save-body]* Active Event, which takes a constant or expression leading to a filename on your server.
+body using the **[p5.web.request.save-body]** Active Event, which takes a constant or expression leading to a filename on your server.
 Notice, this event
 requires the currently logged in user context to be able to write to the path supplied.

-Hint!
-Use the *[login]* Active Event to change the current user context ticket if you wish to save your files to a restricted folder.
+The latter event is quite useful if you are implementing some
+sort of REST web service, which is supposed to _"PUT"_ some file for instance.
+However, when dealing with more complex types of HTTP requests,
+there also exists helper Active Events in the [p5.mime](/extras/p5.mime/) project.

 ### Additional request helper events